Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Introduction to the Scenario Approach

 We could write \eqref{form:cc_opt_function} in a more compact form by defining $\mathcal{X}_\xi:= \{x \in \mathbf{R}^n: f(x,\xi) \le 0\}$ and $\chi := \{x \in \mathbf{R}^n: g(x) \le 0 \}$

 Without loss of generality, we assume that the objective is a linear function of decision variables $x \in \mathbf{R}^d$ \cite{campi_scenario_2009}.
 Random vector $\xi \in \Xi$ denotes the source of uncertainties and $\Xi$ is the support of $\xi$.
 Deterministic constraints \eqref{form:cc_opt_function_det} are represented by set $\chi$ in \eqref{form:cc_opt}.
 Constraint \eqref{form:cc_opt_function_cc} or \eqref{form:cc_opt_cc} is the \emph{chance constraint}.
-The chance constraint \eqref{form:cc_opt_cc} requires the the inner constraint $x \in \mathcal{X}_\xi$ to be satisfied with probability at least $1 - \epsilon$, where the violation probability $\epsilon$ is typically a small number (e.g. $1\%, 5\%$).
+The chance constraint \eqref{form:cc_opt_cc} requires the the inner constraint $x \in \mathcal{X}_\xi$ to be satisfied with probability at least $1 - \epsilon$, where the violation probability $\epsilon$ is typically a small number (e.g., $1\%, 5\%$).
 In \eqref{form:cc_opt_cc}, the set $\mathcal{X}_\xi$ depends on the realization of $\xi$ and the probability is taken with respect to $\xi$.

-Researchers have proposed many methods to solve chance-constrained optimization problems, e.g. sample average approximation \cite{pagnoncelli_sample_2009}, convex approximation \cite{nemirovski_convex_2006}, and scenario approach \cite{calafiore_uncertain_2005,campi_exact_2008,calafiore_random_2010}.
+As discussed in Section \ref{sec:introduction}, many methods have been proposed to solve chance-constrained optimization problems.
 A detailed review and tutorial on chance-constrained optimization is in \cite{geng_data-driven_2019-2}.
-Compared with other methods, the scenario approach has many advantages such as computationally efficient and are applicable for a broad range of optimization problems.
+Compared with other methods, the scenario approach has many advantages such as computationally efficient and applicable for a broad range of optimization problems.